Salies/kond/README.md

 # kond
-Pro analytics for you CS2 demos
+Pro analytics for your CS2 demos.